JJB8223/ShakeAndPour/docs/DesignDoc.md

 ### MVP Features

-Epic: Buyer -
+## **Epic: Buyer**
-  *View Drink Kits - As a buyer I want to be able to browse drink kits and drinks so that I can purchase drink kits which interest me.
+- **View Drink Kits** - As a buyer I want to be able to browse drink kits and drinks so that I can purchase drink kits which interest me.
-  *Filter Kits - As a buyer I want to be able to search for a drink kit by name so I can find what I’m looking for quickly.
+- **Filter Kits** - As a buyer I want to be able to search for a drink kit by name so I can find what I’m looking for quickly.
-  *Buyer Login - As a buyer I want to login to my account so I can view products and make a choice if I want to buy the product or not.
+- **Buyer Login** - As a buyer I want to login to my account so I can view products and make a choice if I want to buy the product or not.

-Epic: Owner/Admin -
+## **Epic: Owner/Admin**
-  *Edit Inventory - As an Owner I want to be able to create, update, and delete items in my inventory to keep the inventory up-to-date.
+- **Edit Inventory** - As an Owner I want to be able to create, update, and delete items in my inventory to keep the inventory up-to-date.
-  *Login to Admin View - As a admin of my e-store I want to login into my e-store with admin rights so that I have permissions to add, delete, and modify products in my inventory.
+- **Login to Admin View** - As an admin of my e-store I want to login into my e-store with admin rights so that I have permissions to add, delete, and modify products in my inventory.

-Epic: Cart Management -
+## **Epic: Cart Management**
-  *Add Drinks to Cart - As a buyer I want to add drink kits to my shopping cart so I can see what I’m planning to buy.
+- **Add Drinks to Cart** - As a buyer I want to add drink kits to my shopping cart so I can see what I’m planning to buy.
-  *Remove Drinks from Cart - As a buyer I want to be able to remove drink kits from my shopping cart so I can get rid of things I don’t want anymore.
+- **Remove Drinks from Cart** - As a buyer I want to be able to remove drink kits from my shopping cart so I can get rid of things I don’t want anymore.
-  *Purchase Drink Kits in Cart - As a user I want to be able to purchase the drink kits in my shopping cart so I can use them.
+- **Purchase Drink Kits in Cart** - As a user I want to be able to purchase the drink kits in my shopping cart so I can use them.

 ### Enhancements